The ins and outs of window replacement

 When selecting a window system, the most important factor should be the window’s performance.
-All window systems are fabricated and tested in accordance with AAMA/WDMA/CSA101/I.S.2/A440-08, NAFS—North American Fenestration Standard /Specification for windows, doors and skylights.
-The compliance to this standard is required by the 2012 OBC.
-The key performance criteria for windows are as follows:
+All window systems are fabricated and tested in accordance with AAMA/WDMA/CSA101/I.S.2/A440-08, NAFS—North American Fenestration Standard /Specification for windows, doors, and skylights.
+Compliance to this standard is required by the 2012 OBC.
+The key performance criteria for Windows are as follows:

 - Air Infiltration

 - Forces Entry